billkarsh/SpikeGLX/Markdown/page.md

 * **Phase3B1**: At this phase, option 3 probes had won and were further developed for commercial production.
 The same Xilinx board is retained for one at a time probe operation over Ethernet (but reprogrammed for 3B1).
-The probes, cables, HS and BSC parts are all specific to 3B1.
+The cables, HS and BSC parts are all specific to 3B1.
+The 3B probes can be run with either 3B1 or 3B2 setups.

-* **Phase3B2 (master code branch)**: This phase replaces the Xilinx board with PXIe based modules that support acquisition from up to 8 probes at once.
+* **Phase3B2 (master code branch)**: This phase replaces the Xilinx board with PXIe based modules, each of which connects up to 4 probes.
+Several modules can be operated together from one PXI chassis and one application.
-The probes are the same as the phase3B1 probes, but all other hardware parts are specific to the PXIe implementation.
+The probes are the same as the phase3B1, but all other hardware parts are specific to the PXIe implementation.

 ### Latest Application Downloads

+> The first PXI version is not yet posted, expected by January 11, 2019.

 * [Release 20180515-phase3B1](App/Release_v20180515-phase3B1.zip)...[Readme](Readme/Readme_v20180515-phase3B1.txt) : Fix FileViewer, Imec v5.1
 * [Release 20180525-phase3A](App/Release_v20180525-phase3A.zip)...[Readme](Readme/Readme_v20180525-phase3A.txt) : Add MATLAB features, minor fixes, Imec v4.3